NatWest student account review

 This review takes you through the student bank account on offer from NatWest, including eligibility, how to sign up, and the pros and cons of the account.

-Types of current accounts for students
+Types of current account for students

 NatWest has one current account available for students – the NatWest Student Bank Account.